kaans/mqtli/docs/config/README.md

 ---
-title: Top‑level configuration
+title: Configuration
 ---

-Top‑level configuration
+Configuration
 =======================

 Use these settings to shape how MQTli runs: connect to your broker (host/port, protocol, TLS, last‑will), control logging verbosity, define topics to subscribe/publish with automatic format conversion, choose an overall mode, and optionally enable a database connection for SQL outputs.

-For precedence of sources see the Configuration Reference index (CLI > ENV > YAML).
+The precedence of sources is as follows: `CLI > ENV > YAML`

+This means that CLI parameters overwrite environment variables and YAML configurations.
+Environment variables are overwrite YAML configurations.

 Broker
 ------